Controller

 open class Controller : IController

-In PureMVC, the Controller
+In PureMVC, the Controller class follows the

 ‘Command and Controller’ strategy, and assumes these